French Onion Chicken

 Instructions

-- 1Pat the chicken dry with a paper towel.
-Season all over with 1 teaspoon of the salt and ¼ teaspoon black pepper.
+- 1Pat the chicken dry with paper towels and season all over with salt and pepper.

-- 3Add the remaining 2 tablespoons of olive oil to the same pan and reduce heat to medium-low.
-Add the onions, and cook, stirring occasionally, until a nice golden brown color is achieved, about 40 minutes.
-Stir in the butter, nutmeg, thyme, bay leaf, garlic, and remaining salt and pepper.
-Once the butter is incorporated, add the wine and bring to a simmer over medium-high heat.
-Cook, stirring occasionally, until reduced by half, about 3-4 minutes.
+- 3Add the remaining olive oil to the same skillet and reduce heat to medium-low.
+Add the onions and cook, stirring occasionally, 40 minutes until deep golden brown.
+Stir in the butter, nutmeg, thyme, and garlic, cooking 1–2 minutes until fragrant and the butter is fully incorporated.

 Nutrition — Per Serving